ova2/dynamic-require-poc/README.md

-# Inter-module communication with require and WebPack
+# Lazy inter-module communication with require and webpack

-POC for truly dynamic require with WebPack
+POC for truly dynamic require with webpack